 Rex Tillerson - Secretary of State

-Rex Tillerson, who was described by Mr Trump as "a world-class player", runs the world's most valuable, publicly traded oil company before moving to the State Department.
+Rex Tillerson, who was described by Mr Trump as "a world-class player", ran the world's most valuable, publicly-traded oil company before moving to the State Department.

-Mr Tillerson has spent his entire career, more than 40 years, working for Exxon.
+Mr Tillerson had spent his entire career, more than 40 years, working for Exxon.

-Mr Tillerson had been expected to retire next year.
+Mr Tillerson had been expected to retire before being appointed to government.

-He has made more than $240m just in the past decade as Exxon CEO and would take a hefty pay cut as America's top diplomat, earning a relatively meagre $203,700 a year.
+He has made more than $240m just in the past decade as Exxon CEO and took a hefty pay cut as America's top diplomat, earning a relatively meagre $203,700 a year.